shrinerb/shrine/README.md

 # }
 ```

-Let's break down what's going on here:
+Let's see what's going on here:

 First we registered the storage we want to use under a name.
 Storages are plain
-Ruby classes which encapsulate file management on some service.
-We can then
+Ruby classes which encapsulate file management on a particular service.
+We can
-instantiate `Shrine` as a wrapper around that storage.
+then instantiate `Shrine` as a wrapper around that storage.
 A call to `upload`
 uploads the given file to the underlying storage.

 The argument to `upload` needs to be an IO-like object.
 So, `File`, `Tempfile`